Samara Weaving

 Biography of Samara Weaving

-Samara Weaving is a scion of the Australian dynasty of cinema actors.
-Her uncle, Hugo Weaving, is famous for his role as Agent Smith in the cult classic "The Matrix."
-The actress herself is remembered by audiences for her portrayal of Penelope in the crime drama "Three Billboards Outside Ebbing, Missouri," written and directed by Martin McDonagh, and for her strikingly radiant eyes.
+Samara Weaving comes from an Australian acting dynasty.
+Her uncle, Hugo Weaving, is best known for playing Agent Smith in "The Matrix."
+She's known to audiences for playing Penelope in Martin McDonagh's crime drama "Three Billboards Outside Ebbing, Missouri," and for her strikingly radiant eyes.

 Samara Weaving